tylerneylon/msgbox/readme.md

 Closing a conn means that we remove it from the `nonpolling_conns` list and trigger a `msg_connection_closed` event, with the conn itself scheduled to be freed after that callback.

+### Heartbeats

+Don't create a new `msg_Conn` on a udp server for a new connection.
+The philosophy is to keep things thin and close to the system.

+Rename `nonpolling_conns` to `out_beats`; it's a `CList` that we rotate through.

+How do we detect when we've lost a connection?

+Keep a `CMap` from remote ip:port as a string to a struct that keeps track of the last time we've heard from them.
+Let's call this `conn_status`.
+We check `conn_status` as we
+go through `out_beats`.
+If we haven't heard from them in a while, we report the connection as lost, and add it to `pending_closes`.

+When any message, including a heartbeat comes in, we do a lookup in `conn_status`.
+If the remote address is missing, we add it and send out a `msg_connection_ready`.

+I think this removes the need for an is_new_conn bit in our header.

+When a connection is closed or lost, we do this:
+* Remove it from `conn_status`
+* Add it to `pending_closes`; it gets removed along with it's outgoing heartbeat when we see it in the `out_beats` rotation.

+When a connection is added, we do this:
+* Add it to `conn_status`
+* Add it to `out_beats`

+Note there is a weird case where a connection is in `pending_closes` and is added back before its ghost is removed from `out_beats`.
+I think this is actually fine since in the end, the old one is removed (it's next in the rotation), and the new one remains.
+The user sees a connection closed or lost event followed by a connection ready event, which is the correct order.